Vidarbha Cricket Association Stadium

-The ground, located at Jamtha on the southern outskirts of Nagpur, was inaugurated in 2008, replacing the old Vidarbha Cricket Association Ground as the city's main stadium.
-The VCA Stadium is the home ground for the Vidarbha and Central Zone cricket teams for the domestic Ranji Trophy and Duleep Trophy tournaments respectively.
+The stadium is located at Jamtha on the southern outskirts of Nagpur and was inaugurated in 2008, replacing the old Vidarbha Cricket Association Ground as the city's main stadium.
+The VCA Stadium has a capacity of 45,000 and is the home ground for the Vidarbha and Central Zone cricket teams for the domestic Ranji Trophy and Duleep Trophy tournaments respectively.
 As of January 2020 it has hosted more T20I matches (12) than any other stadium in India.
 As of 10 November 2019 it has hosted 6 Tests, 9 ODIs and 12 T20Is.

+England Tour of India 2025

+Vidarbha Cricket Association (VCA) is all set to host the 1st One Day International Match of “IDFC First Bank ODI Trophy” between India and England, scheduled to be played on 06th February, 2025.
+VCA has made special arrangements with Orphanages for Orphan Children to witness the match.
+Free Transportation and Free Tickets for such orphan children have been arranged by VCA.